 The ball simply making contact with a player’s hand or arm is not a call; rather, the play must handle the ball.

 Handling is always called if a player intentionally touches the ball with their hand/arm.

-- Even if not intentional, if the player gains possession or ball control after touching it with their hand or arm, it is handling.
+- Even if not intentional, it is handling if the player gains possession or ball control after touching it with their hand or arm.

-If the player has made their body bigger using their hands and arm, or if the hand/arm is above shoulder level when contact is made, handling is usually called.
+Hand handling is usually called if the player has made their body bigger using their hands and arm, or if the hand/arm is above shoulder level when contact is made.

 However, it is not handling when: